Lantzify/UmbracoNaviHideIcon/README.md

 ## Installation

 ### Umbraco v8
-You can install UmbracoNaviHideIcon for umbraco v8 via Nuget.Backoffice installation comming soon.
+You can install UmbracoNaviHideIcon for umbraco v8 via Nuget Or via Umbraco backoffice!
 ```
 PM> Install-Package UmbracoNaviHideIcon
 ```